0xJs/OSCP_cheatsheet/README.md

 nmap <TARGET> -sU -sV -sC -p- -vv -oA full_udp_-<TARGET>
 ```

+#### Openproxy
+If there is an open proxy, connect to it by configuring a proxy in your browser.

 #### Usefull flags
 ```
 -Pn No ping #use if host says down but you know its up)